 5840.
 Advanced Poetry Writing (3) Graduate students may repeat for a maximum of 9 s.h.
+No more than 3 s.h. of which may be taken via internet.
 P: ENGL 3840 or consent of instructor.
 Advanced poetry-writing practice.

 5850.
 Advanced Fiction Writing (3) Graduate students may repeat for a maximum of 9 s.h.
+No more than 3 s.h. of which may be taken via internet.
 P: ENGL 3850 or consent of instructor.
 Practice in prose fiction writing.
 Emphasis on publication.

 5860.
-Advanced Non-Fiction Writing (3) Graduate students may repeat for a maximum of 9 s.h.
+Advanced Nonfiction Writing (3) Graduate students may repeat for a maximum of 9 s.h.
+No more than 3 s.h. of which may be taken via internet.
 P: ENGL 3860 or consent of instructor.
 Practice in non-fiction prose writing.
 Emphasis on publication.

 5890.
-Advanced Script Writing (3) P: ENGL 3830; consent of instructor.
+Advanced Script Writing (3) Graduate students may repeat for a maximum of 9 s.h.
+No more than 3 s.h. of which may be taken via internet.
+P: ENGL 3830 or consent of instructor.
 Completion of one-act play or major portion of full-length play or screenplay.